Wondering if you can claim a tax refund or need to submit a tax return? Use our online tools to find out if you're owed money by HMRC.

 * Please note this calculation is based on an estimate and using the information you provided.
 Contact us for an exact calculation of your HMRC tax refund.

 How does the tax calculator work?

-Our tax refund calculator will help you to understand whether you qualify for a refund from HMRC.
+Our tax refund calculator will help you to understand whether you qualify for a HMRC tax refund.
 Simply fill out your occupation, mileage details and any public transport costs and if you are due a tax refund, our tax calculator will give you the estimated figure.

 Our tax calculator will also let you know if you need to do a self assessment tax return if you are self employed which is a service we also provide at RIFT.
 The tax rebate calculator will even let you know if you could potentially owe tax but this is very rare.
 There might be an occasion where you can't claim a tax refund but this is actually good news as it means that you have paid the right amount of tax so you have nothing to worry about.

 At RIFT, the average 4 year tax refund claim is £2,500 so we made sure that our tax refund calculator lets you look at the last 4 years.
-You'll have to calculate each tax year separately as each year tax boundaries and personal allowances as well as things like tax codes alter so by doing each one separately, you'll get an accurate estimate on any tax refund you could be due.Start My Claim
+You'll have to calculate each tax year separately as each year tax boundaries and personal allowances as well as things like tax codes alter so by doing each one separately, you'll get an accurate estimate on any tax refund you could be due.Do I qualify?

 Tax Rebate Calculator

 How do I calculate my take home pay after tax?

 The main things that make up the calculation are: